OpenEnergyPlatform/oeplatform/README.md

 The OEP website relies on two different databases:
 1. One that is managed by django itself (django internal database).
-This database contains all information that is needed to provide the features of the databases (e.g. user management, revision handling, etc.).
+This database contains all information that is needed for the website (user management, factsheets and api token for connection to the second database).
-2. The second one is a local copy of the OEDB structure.
-It will contain the data that the user can access from the website.
+2. The second one
+will contain the data that the user can access from the website (primary database).

 #### 1. Django internal database
 ##### 0.1 Install postgresql